jjvanzon/Circular-Language-Spec/constructs-drafts/special-access.md

 <
 2002 +/-:
-Variables declared inside a parent block in a procedure are accessible directly by the child blocks.
+Variables declared inside a parent block in a command are accessible directly by the child blocks.
 Variables declared inside a child block are inaccessible to a parent block.
 />

 ### Global Access